-Turning over a blue Leaf means a Nissan EV this year.
+Turning over a blue leaf means a Nissan EV this January.

 Many of you I expect will have discovered that the material objects that we so desire often leave us feeling not a little flat after their arrival.
 Most of the fun is in the anticipation, the planning and choosing.

 One of the great exceptions in my life was the ancient plywood glider that I bought some twenty-five years ago.
 It brought such pleasure to my life and once even lifted me on a particularly thermic day to 14,000 feet above sea level over Nottingham Road, on the way to Estcourt and back.